Meadow Mill

-Meadow Mill is a historic cotton mill in Stockport, Greater Manchester, England.
+Meadow Mill is a historic cotton mill in Portwood, Stockport, Greater Manchester, England.
 It is located on the south bank of the River Tame opposite a Tesco Extra supermarket and the M60 motorway.
 The seven-storey building was built in c.1880 for the spinning of cotton and wool by T & J Leigh Ltd, designated as a Grade II listed building in 1975, and redeveloped into 200 apartments with a mixed-use ground floor in 2021.